Bhaktha Gowri

 Bhaktha Gowri (alt.
-Bhaktha Gauri) is a 1941 Indian Tamil language film directed by S. Notani.
+Bhaktha Gauri) is a 1941 Indian Tamil language film directed by S. Nottani.
 The film stars S. D. Subbaiah and U. R. Jeevarathinam.

 Plot

 Lord Shiva blesses the Saivaite couple (K. K. Perumal and P. A. Rajamani) with a girl child (U. R. Jeevarathinam).
 The girl falls in love with a Vaishnavaite boy (S. D. Subbaiah).
 The boy's mother (Paramakudi S. Sivabhaghyam) opposes their love as the girl is a Saivaite.
 After much trials and tribulations the boy and girl are married with Lord Shiva's blessings who shows to the world that Shiva and Vishnu are one and the same.

 Cast

 The list is adapted from The Hindu review article.